matthewwall/weewx-interceptor/readme.txt

 Configure the driver to listen on port 80 and configure the internet bridge to send to the host 'pi' instead of the cloud.

+Example 2: weewx is running on host 'pi' with two bridged network interfaces, eth0 and eth1.
+Plug the internet bridge into one interface and the network into the other interface.
+Configure the driver to sniff traffic from the internet bridge.

-Example 2: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
+Example 3: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
 Configure the driver to listen on port 80.
 Add a DNS entry so that traffic from the internet bridge is sent to 'pi' instead of the cloud.

-Example 3: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
+Example 4: weewx is running on host 'pi', nothing is listening on port 80, and the internet bridge cannot be configured.
 Configure the driver to listen on port 80.
 Configure the router to redirect traffic from the internet bridge and send it to 'pi' instead of the cloud.

-Example 4: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
+Example 5: weewx is running on host 'pi', which has a web server on port 80 to display weewx reports.
 Configure the driver to listen on port 9999.
 Add a reverse proxy to the web server configuration to direct traffic on port 80 from the device to port 9999.
 Add a DNS entry so that traffic from the device is